-• Essays should be approximately 20-25 pages long, 5000-8000 words
+• Essays should be approximately 20-25 pages long, 5000-8000 words.

-• Avoid the use of quotation marks or italics for emphasis
+• Avoid the use of quotation marks or italics for emphasis.

-• Contributors are responsible for the accuracy of their articles including quotations and bibliographical citations, which should be checked against their original sources before articles are submitted
+• Contributors are responsible for the accuracy of their articles including quotations and bibliographical citations, which should be checked against their original sources before articles are submitted.

 • Do not use ellipses at the beginning or ending of quotations.
-Do not bracket ellipses except to indicate that quotes included both original and added ellipses, in which cases the source of each ellipsis must be made clear.
+Do not bracket ellipses except to indicate that quotes include both original and added ellipses, in which cases the source of each ellipsis must be made clear.
 If ellipses join two sentences, please use 4 periods (jump….
 They).

-• Use a comma before the last member of a series of three or more coordinate elements
+• Use a comma before the last member of a series of three or more coordinate elements.

-• Use “which” for nonrestrictive phrases and clauses and “that” for restrictive phrases and clauses
+• Use “which” for nonrestrictive phrases and clauses and “that” for restrictive phrases and clauses.

-• Use “such as” when giving examples and “like” when illustrating a similarity
+• Use “such as” when giving examples and “like” when illustrating a similarity.

-—Interviews with Welty should be cited according to MLA to Welty, not the interviewer, and if collected in Prenshaw’s Conversations or More Conversations, cross referenced
+—Interviews with Welty should be cited according to MLA to Welty, not the interviewer, and if collected in Prenshaw’s Conversations or More Conversations, cross referenced.